 Digital technology is changing how customers bank, trade and raise capital, says HSBC's Niall Cameron.

 We want a diverse and inclusive workforce that values individuals and their contribution.
 This allows us to better represent our customers and the communities we serve.
-As part of this, we have a target to ensure at least 30 per cent of our senior roles are held by women by 2020.
-With 28.2 per cent of senior roles held by women at the end of 2018, we continue to make progress – but have further to go.
+As part of this, we have a target to ensure at least 30 per cent of our senior roles are held by women.
+With 29.4 per cent of senior roles held by women at the end of 2019, we continue to make progress – but have further to go.

 We have also: